create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 ### SFString [in, out] **magnificationFilter** "FASTEST"

-MagnificationFilter indicates texture filter when image is smaller than screen space representation.
+*magnificationFilter* indicates texture filter when image is smaller than screen space representation.

 #### Hint